 All.Can is an international multi-stakeholder initiative set up to optimise the efficiency of cancer care by focusing on improving outcomes for cancer patients.
 It was established to create political and public engagement around efficiency improvements in cancer care, and ECPC is one of the founding members of the initiative.
-The International Brain Tumour Alliance, a Member of ECPC, is also a member of All.Can.
+The International Brain Tumour Alliance and EuropaColon, members of ECPC, are also member of All.Can International.

 All.Can was launched at the European Parliament in 2016 and over two years it has grown to become an expanding movement with a diverse membership.